rg-wood/salt-lion/README.md

     $ npm start

-And in a separate window run:
+And in a separate window execute:

     $ npm run build:watch

 ### Design Notes

-This section describes the variouis choices and deviations I made writing Year Zero Fantasy, based on material from the original [Year Zero Engine SRD](https://freeleaguepublishing.com/wp-content/uploads/2023/11/YZE-Standard-Reference-Document.pdf).
-It may be of use to those hacking this system.
+This section describes the various choices and deviations I made writing Year Zero Fantasy, based on material from the original [Year Zero Engine SRD](https://freeleaguepublishing.com/wp-content/uploads/2023/11/YZE-Standard-Reference-Document.pdf).

+This game is designed to be open and modifiable, and this section may be of use to those hacking it.

 #### Simplifications

-Strictly only use D6s.
+Only use D6s.

 [Health](#health) and [Resolve](#resolve) are the totals of two attributes, rather than their average.
 This means they are double the values expected from the Year Zero SRD, so damages are roughly doubled as well.

+### Style Guide

+This document user British English for spelling and grammar.